 Dust off your gilet and mix up a flask of Pimm's.
-It's time to watch London's poshest annual sporting fixture: the Boat Races.
+It's time to watch London's poshest annual sporting fixture: the Boat Race.

-There are actually two boat races, pitting elite rowing teams from Oxford and Cambridge universities against one another, in a bicep-bulging dash along the Thames from Putney to Mortlake.
+There are actually two Boat Races (officially, they are collectively titled the Boat Race), pitting elite rowing teams from Oxford and Cambridge universities against one another, in a bicep-bulging dash along the Thames from Putney to Mortlake.

 It started with the men's inaugural fixture in 1829 — a head-to-head thrashed out annually between 1856 and 2019, world wars excepted.
 The only other time the race didn't happen was in 2020 due to Covid 19.
 In 2021, the races took place 'behind closed doors' in Cambridgeshire.